-Angel Mann serves as Research and Evaluation Manager.
-Angel performs countless statistical tests and prepares reams of data for our writing and data visualization specialists as well as helping to keep the reporting organized.
-She will be taking the lead in securing subject-matter experts on many of the topics this year.
+Angel Mann and Sandra Siggins serve as Research and Evaluation Managers, performing countless statistical tests and preparing reams of data for our writing and data visualization specialists.
+They also help keep the reporting organized.

 Randy Petersen of Petersen Creative Enterprises serves as State of the Bible's managing editor and lead writer.
 Randy served for nearly four years as American Bible Society's Director of Scripture Engagement Content.
 During his tenure at ABS, Randy helped the team write about research and data.
 He has a gift for parsimony: bringing clarity to complexity without sacrificing truth.